Johnny Kitagawa: J-pop agency boss resigns over predator's abuse

 Kitagawa was arguably the most influential figure in Japan's entertainment industry - his agency has held a near-monopoly on Japanese boy bands for decades.

+Several victims told the BBC's documentary Predator: The Secret Scandal of J-Pop they thought their careers would be harmed if they did not comply with Kitagawa's sexual demands.

 Rumours and some media reports of his abuse had been known for years, but no concrete action was taken.

+The pop mogul never faced criminal prosecution and continued recruiting and training teenage boys until his death four years ago, at the age of 87.

+His death was a national event, and even the prime minister at the time sent condolences.

-For decades, most mainstream Japanese media also did not cover the allegations, prompting accusations of an industry cover-up.
+And even though some of the allegations were proven in a civil court when he was alive, Kitagawa successfully sued for defamation on at least one occasion.
+Most mainstream Japanese media also did not cover the allegations for decades, prompting accusations of an industry cover-up.

-Then earlier this year, a BBC documentary about Kitagawa's abuse was aired, sparking discussion across Japan and calls for a full investigation.
+Then in March, the BBC's investigation detailing Kitagawa's abuse was aired, sparking discussion across Japan and calls for a full investigation.
+Thousands of J-pop fans also signed a petition lobbying for an inquiry into the agency.

+The documentary detailed allegations from victims who worked for the all-male agency when they were teenagers.
+It showed a pattern of exploitation, with the abuse taking place at Kitagawa's luxury homes, and often witnessed by other boys.

-The exposé also prompted more victims to come forward, including J-pop star Kauan Okamato who said he had been sexually abused by Kitagawa since the age of 15.
+The BBC's coverage compelled more victims to come forward, including ex-pop star Kauan Okamoto who said that he had been abused by Kitagawa for four years, from the age of 15.

+Public pressure led to the agency then launching its own independent investigation.
+The panel, composed of Japan's former prosecutor general Makoto Hayashi, a psychiatrist and a clinical psychologist, interviewed 41 people, including 23 victims as well as Ms Fujishima.

+In the final report released last week, they found Kitagawa started sexually abusing boys in the 1950s, through the 1960s when Johnny and Associates was set up, until the 2010s.

-In the final report from independent investigators appointed by the agency last week, they said the firm's family management had caused the abuse to persist for decades, and that Ms Fujishima - a long-time executive in the company - failed to address the allegations despite her knowledge of them.
+They also found that the agency's family management had allowed the abuse to persist for decades.
+Investigators said Ms Fujishima - a long-time executive in the company - failed to address the allegations despite her knowledge of them

-In May, she had expressed regret that she had become inured to the "abnormalness" of the agency's workings.
+Ms Fujishima had initially been against an independent investigation.
+In May, she apologised to victims but stopped short of saying individual allegations were true, and claimed not to have known about her uncle's actions at the time.

+On Thursday, she named as her successor Noriyuki Higashiyama, a household television name in Japan.
+The 56-year-old was also one of the first talents recruited by Johnny and Associates.